phpro/grumphp/README.md

 **Magento**

-If you want to use Phpcs for your Magento projects, you can require the magento-egc repo.
+If you want to use Phpcs for your Magento projects, you can require the magento-ecg repo.

 ```sh
 composer require --dev magento-ecg/coding-standard